 Oude Zaal, Gothic hall in Binnenhof complex, The Hague, Netherlands

-The hall was built in 1777 as a ballroom for Stadtholder William V and reflected the influence of the Orange-Nassau court.
-From 1815 to 1992, it served as a meeting chamber for the House of Representatives and witnessed many political decisions.
+The hall was built in 1777 as a ballroom for Stadtholder William V, reflecting the tastes of the Orange-Nassau court.
+Between 1815 and 1992 it served as the meeting chamber for the House of Representatives, making it a central stage for Dutch parliamentary life for nearly two centuries.

 The community of curious travelers